getporter/porter/docs/content/credentials.md

 before executing the step.

-Once the bundle finishes executing, the credentials are NOT recorded in the bundle instance (claim).
-Parameters are recorded there so that you can view them later using `porter instances show NAME --output json`.
+Once the bundle finishes executing, the credentials are NOT recorded in the installation (claim).
+Parameters are recorded there so that you can view them later using `porter installations show NAME --output json`.

 ## Q & A